Learn how to make a quilt sleeve that you can secure with pins or hand stitching. Great for quilt shows or hanging in your own home.

 Fold the bottom so the raw edge is just above the crease line.

-Press this new fold to make two new creases along the top fold and bottom fold
+Press this new fold on your ironing board to make two new creases along the top fold and bottom fold

 6- Adjust the strip so the raw edges are lined up, stitch 1/4″ seam along this long edge- be careful not to affect the crease lines.